TiledTensor/TiledCUDA/README.md

 ## Design

-TiledCUDA builds kernels around the core concept of BaseTile, starting from the lowest level by encapsulating atomic instructions(`ldmatrix`, `stmatrix`, `mma`, etc.), and then composing them step-by-step in both the temporal and spatial domains.
+TiledCUDA builds kernels around the core concept of **BaseTile**, starting from the lowest level by encapsulating atomic instructions(`ldmatrix`, `stmatrix`, `mma`, etc.), and then composing them step-by-step in both the temporal and spatial domains.

 To facilitate user-friendliness, TiledCUDA has implemented the **TileIterator**, which overloads the indexing operator and iterator, allowing users to control the traversal and execution of Tiles using more precise semantics.

-Within the `BaseTile`, TiledCUDA defines the minimum shape that can be executed by the hardware, and provides implementations based on different data types.
+Within the **BaseTile**, TiledCUDA defines the minimum shape that can be executed by the hardware, and provides implementations based on different data types.

 ![](docs/_static/TiledCUDA_overview.png)

 A simple GEMM workflow based on TiledCUDA is shown in the figure above.
-TiledCUDA has implemented `GlobalTile`/`SharedTile` for Global/Shared memory levels to define the memory layout.
+TiledCUDA has implemented **GlobalTile**/**SharedTile** for Global/Shared memory levels to define the memory layout.
 Users can customize the shape and layout of different memory hierarchies.

 Users can use the **TileIterator** to iterate over the customized **GlobalTile**/**SharedTile** at the **BaseTile** level as the basic unit.
 Meanwhile, TiledCUDA has implemented different iteration methods for different **Warp Reuse** strategies.